Coronavirus: visiting customers in our Care and Support settings

 - Essential visitors must follow our infection control procedures

-These include signing in, using hand sanitiser, wearing a face covering and going straight to their destination.
+These include undertaking a lateral flow test (where required), signing in, using hand sanitiser, wearing a face covering and going straight to their destination.
 If anyone planning to make an allowed visit displays any COVID-19 symptoms, they must not visit (see our Visiting Procedure for Staffed Services).

 - Face coverings must be worn in all internal communal areas

 Gatherings within communal areas should be avoided.
 Guest suites may remain open if they are being used in exceptional circumstances, as agreed with the location manager.
 Social activities remain cancelled until further notice.

 - New residents will still be allowed to move in

 This will happen in line with latest Government guidance.